ckan/ckan/doc/extensions/adding-custom-fields.rst

 This adds our country code to our template, here we are using the additional helper country_codes that we defined in our get_helpers function in our plugin.

-Adding Custom Fields to Resources
+Adding custom fields to resources
 ---------------------------------

 In order to customize the fields in a resource the schema for resources needs